jetstreamapp/soql-parser-js/README.md

 export interface FieldFunctionExpression {
   type: 'FieldFunctionExpression';
   functionName: string;
-  parameters?: (string | FieldFunctionExpression)[];
+  parameters: (string | FieldFunctionExpression)[];
   alias?: string;
-  isAggregateFn?: boolean; // not required for compose, will be populated if SOQL is parsed rawValue?: string; // not required for compose, will be populated if SOQL is parsed with the raw value of the entire field }
+  isAggregateFn?: boolean; // not required for compose, will be populated if SOQL is parsed rawValue?: string; // not required for compose, will be populated if SOQL is parsed }

 export interface FieldRelationship {